tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 # Slice Policy Modes {#SliceModes}

-A slice policy can be used to dictate if the partitioning of the shared network resources amongst multiple slice aggregates can be achieved in:
+A slice policy can be used to dictate if the partitioning of the shared network resources amongst multiple slice aggregates can be achieved by realizing slice aggregates in:

 {:req: counter="bar" style="format %c)"}
- * data plane only , or
+ * data plane only, or
  * control plane only, or
  * both control and data planes.
 {: req}

-## Data Plane Only Slice Policy Mode {#DataplaneSlicing}
+## Dataplane Slice Policy Mode {#DataplaneSlicing}

 The physical network resources can be partitioned on network devices by applying a Per Hop forwarding Behavior (PHB) onto packets that traverse the